+Health Matters: What causes tech neck?
 Dr. Riew: When you’re working on a computer or looking down at your phone, the muscles in the back of the neck have to contract to hold your head up.
 The more you look down, the more the muscles have to work to keep your head up.
-These muscles can get overly tired and sore from looking down at our smartphones, working on computers, or looking down at our tablets all day.
-That’s what we call “tech neck.”
+These muscles can get overly tired and sore from looking down at our smartphones, computers, or tablets all day.
+That’s what we call tech neck.

 When you lean back, part of your body’s weight goes into the chair, instead of straight down your spine.
-So your spine sees a lot less force, and, as a result, you hurt a lot less.
+So your spine sees a lot less force and, as a result, you hurt a lot less.
 Most people do this intuitively by using reclining chairs when they are relaxing because it doesn’t hurt the neck or back as much as sitting straight.

-“At just 45 degrees, your neck muscles are doing the work of lifting a 50 lb. bag of potatoes. ”
+“When you look down just 45 degrees, your neck muscles are doing the work of lifting an almost 50-pound bag of potatoes. ”

 — Dr. K. Daniel Riew